-Tests will be administered synchronously for the entire class, via ALEKS (90 mins), beginning at 11:00 am. proctored by respondus monitor.
+Tests will be administered synchronously for the entire class, via ALEKS.
+90 minutes tests, to be open for two hours: from 8:45 AM to 10:45 AM.
+The test will close at 10:45 AM.
+Once closed, it will not reopen.
+No exceptions.
+Tests are proctored by respondus monitor with webcam enabled.
 Missing a test for any reason, including internet connection issues, will result in a zero score for that exam.
 Students who miss two Tests will be dropped out of the course, unless proper written documentation of emergency is provided.
-If you miss an exam due to an emergency that would qualify as an excused absence the make-up exam will be administered during the final week of the course.
+If you miss an exam due to an emergency that would qualify as an excused absence the make-up exam will be administered during the final week of the course on July 30th.
 ONE make-up test only.
-Students are allowed to retake one test which will be available during the final week of the course.
-There will be a 7 points extra-credit assignment for each test.
-Excused absences for exams: the student's serious illness documented by a medical Doctor, death in immediate family, religious holiday observance of one's own faith or attendance to statutory governmental responsibilities.
+Students are allowed to retake one test on July 30th.
+There will be a 7 points extra-credit (EC) assignment for each test.
+EC #1 consists of characterizing a dataset in Excel.

+All other extra credits consist of reaching 90% or over on the corresponding Mock Test on ALEKS.
 The comprehensive final and the test retake are optional.
 The Final, if taken, replaces the lowest test score; the retake replaces a particular test grade.
-All Tests will be open 90 mins during class